Prices of production: Lack of a formal proof

-Beyond paradoxes, stuff just does not add up, unless more assumptions are introduced into Marx's examples, raising the question of which assumptions are legitimate to make, and whether they can solve anything without creating further inconsistencies.
+The mathematical models that were conceptualized to solve these problems do not produce the desired results, unless more assumptions and concepts are introduced into Marx's examples - raising the question of which assumptions are legitimate to make, and whether they can solve anything without creating further inconsistencies.

 All the conceptual and logical issues described in the above become crucial when attempts are made to model value and price aggregates mathematically to study capitalist competition.
 Different kinds of theoretical assumptions or interpretations will obviously lead to very different results.

 What is the transformation?

 In general, many modern Marxists nowadays think that Marx's idea of "transformation" was badly misinterpreted.
-It does not refer to a "mathematical conversion of values into prices".
+It does not refer to a "mathematical conversion of a system of values into a system of prices".
 After all, constantly shifting product-values and product-prices co-exist side by side all the time according to Marx's theory, and operate in tandem.
 Rather, the transformation means that the direct regulation of the exchange of commodities according to their value is, in a capitalist mode of production, transformed into the regulation of the exchange of commodities by their production prices - reflecting the fact, that the supply of commodities in capitalist society has become conditional on the accumulation of capital, and therefore on profit margins and profit rates, within the framework of market competition.
-Nevertheless, Marx argues that production prices are still determined by underlying product-values (i.e. the average labour requirements for their supply).
+Nevertheless, Marx argues that production prices are still determined by underlying product-values (i.e. the average current labour requirements for their supply).
 There is no logical proof available for that argument, only an empirical proof, insofar as there is a close correspondence between the magnitudes of producers' product prices and the magnitudes of labour-time required to produce them, across longer intervals of time (see below).

 If market trade consisted only of simple exchange (the exchange of things of equal value by the direct producers themselves), then balancing production effort, output and demand would be a fairly simple, straightforward matter.
 But in reality it is not so straightforward precisely because capitalist market trade is not simple exchange.
 Production effort, output and demand can be balanced in capitalism, only if sufficient profits are made and the accumulation of capital grows.
 In reality, products are constantly being sold above or below their value, according to what makes the best possible profit on the turnover, given market fluctuations.

 Whatever view one takes on the theoretical issues, no one can evade the (either simultaneous or sequential) reciprocal effects of individual business behaviour and aggregate economic outcomes.
 Additionally, it must also be recognised that "prices" are not all of one kind; actual market prices realised are not the same as ideal prices of various kinds, which may be extrapolated from real prices.